 Katy Perry Denounces Christian Upbringing, Turns To Hinduism?
+[Rumor]

 Katy Perry grew up in a Christian upbringing.
 She often speaks about her conservative folks.
 She was even a gospel singer before becoming an international pop star known for hits like “I Kissed a Girl.”
 Now, she wants to focus on her purposeful pop era.
 Katy is reportedly denouncing her evangelical Christian upbringing.

 As a teen, Perry had different aspirations.
 She traveled with her mom to Nashville in hopes to become a gospel singer.
-She wanted to become the next Amy Grant, reports CBN News.
+She wanted to become the next Amy Grant, reported CBN News.
 But Perry became the next Britney Spears instead.
 In her cover story for Vogue, the 32-year-old singer explained what it was like to grow up as a preacher’s daughter.

 “Amy Grant was our Madonna.
 We knew about Madonna and Marilyn Manson in my family because we picketed their concerts,” she admitted.

-The publication notes Katy and her family handed out pamphlets titled, “How To Find God” to the crowd outside of Madonna and Manson’s concerts.
+The publication noted Katy and her family handed out pamphlets titled, “How To Find God” to the crowd outside of Madonna and Manson’s concerts.
 But, things changed when she snuck into the concert and said the experience was “really interesting and weird – I got it.”

 “But my house was church on Sunday morning, church on Sunday night, church on Wednesday evening; you don’t celebrate Halloween; Jesus gives your presents; we watched Bill O’Reilly on TV.
 That was my whole childhood and youth and early teens.
 I still have conditioned layers dropping off of me by the day.”